naf445/RL_practice/notes/Lecture_6.md

 - See Opex Daily 4-16 for a couple good equations!
 - See Opex Daily 4-20 for some notes on Value Function Approx
 - See Opex Daily 4-20 for Control step w/ Value Function Approx
+- The choice between MC methods, TD(0), TD(lambda), and the on-policy/off-policy versions are not trivial, this is for prediction/evaluation.
+Sometimes they are good choices and sometimes they are not.
+If you are using Table Lookup function approximation, they are all fine.
+Linear function approximation, is fine for all on policy, but not for TD methods off-policy Non-linear function approximation is not fine for TD methods.
+Of course this is all in theory and provable convergence, in practice sometimes these methods work fine!
+- For control step, we find that we have no way to know for sure that our greedy policy improvement actually improves our policy in a fundamental way.
+Our epsilon greedy step can be good, good, then bad, then good, then bad; we chatter around the optimal value policy and may never converge on it

+### Batch Methods!
+- So far we've talked about incremental gradient descent methods of weight updating, our updates just have us tweaking our weights a bit in the downhill direction.
+But this is *not* sample efficient, we throw away every sample after we've used it and gotten out parameter gradient info out of it!
+- Batch methods tries to make this process more efficient and make more use of all of our training points!
+- One method would be to do a least squares method on all of our "training" data.
+Meaning all of our collections of states/actions/rewards.
+- This is a different philosophy than the online gradient descent approach!
+- There is an easy way to find this least squares batch solution --> Experience Replay
+- Experience Replay
+We collect all of our "training data", store it as we move through our trajectory.
+Randomly sample from that data set, update using gradient descent!
+This is different than the incremental approach which updated using every *newest* point, not a random sample from our past points.
+Eventually, this gets us to the least squares solution actually.
+- Experience Replay Used in Deep Q-Networks (DQN)
+This method combines 2 things we've seen before.
+1) Experience Replay: A batch method where we collect all our (state, value) pairs and cache them as training data to be sample from
+2) Q-learning: Off-policy (trajectory generating policy is different from macro policy) policy iteration, where our target is given by the immediate reward plus the bootstrapped estimate of the State/Action we would choose given our policy.
+Step 1) Take an action according to epsilon greedy Step 2) Store the SARS' in a replay memory D
+Step 3) Randomly sample some minibatch from our replay memory D Step 4) Compute our "labels" for all points in D, these labels are the Q-learning targets, the immediate reward plus the bootstrapped reward we would get with the S' from our policy
+Step 5) Perform gradient descent to update parameters using these points and using MSE as the loss function Another thing in DQN is that the targets we take as our "true" value, which we need to bootstrap, come from a value function which doesn't update every time, it is frozen for a bit!
+They use a convolutional neural network to go from image --> parameters --> Q value
+- Linear Least Squares Prediction (an alternative to sampling Experience Replay) Using this experience replay, random sampling from our cache of SARS' amd using gradient descent, it does find us this least squares solution eventually, but it may take a while!
+But think back to econometrics or ML 101 and linear regressions, we could just closed form solution this with our batch of cashed data points!
+A little bit of linear algebra gets lets us skip to the correct solution!
+With a small number of features, this is a reasonable approach to take!
+Of course, we can heave Least Squares MC, TD-0, TD-L
+- This approach manifests in Least Squares Policy Iteration Evaluate by least squares Q-learning, improvement greedy
+- Buckle up you have some fun coding ahead of you!
+Don't forget to deep copy!